jfharden/t64conv/README.md

 This gem provides a cli wrapper around c1541 provided with the vice emulator.

-Execution will look recursively inside the current directory for T64 files to convert to D64 files.
+Execution will look recursively inside a directory (specified by `--source-dir/-s`, by default `./`) for T64 files to convert to D64 files.

 It will look for T64 files as plain files and also look inside any zip files to see if they contain a T64, a D64, or another zip file (if they do it will be unzipped into a temporary directory to operate on.)

-A new directory (specified by --outdir/-o, by default ./C64DISKS will be created, or reused if it already exists.
+A new directory (specified by `--output-dir/-o`, by default `./C64DISKS` will be created, or reused if it already exists.

 Every T64 file found will have a new directory made which has the same name as the T64 file (if it is SHOWDOWN.T64 a directory SHOWDOWN created), placed into a subdirectory which is the same of the first letter (uppercased) of the T64